 WHAT WE DO

-Ronald McDonald House Charities (RMHC) of Oregon and Southwest Washington provides a “home away from home” for families with seriously ill children, and supports initiatives to improve pediatric health.
+Ronald McDonald House Charities (RMHC) of Oregon and SW Washington provides access to medical care, a “home away from home”, and a community of support for seriously ill or injured children and their families.

 After two years of planning, the first Oregon Ronald McDonald House opened in 1984 within walking distance of OHSU Doernbecher Children’s Hospital and Shriners Hospital for Children.
 In 1997, two more Ronald McDonald Houses opened: one in Bend, serving families who traveled for care at St. Charles Medical Center, and a second in Portland, just steps away from Randall Children’s Hospital on the campus of Legacy Emanuel Hospital.

 Ronald McDonald House Charities of Oregon and Southwest Washington is part of a global network of Ronald McDonald Houses and programs that serve nearly 6,000,000 children and families annually.
 Since 1974, our network of local chapters have been making children happier and healthier by keeping families together and giving them a place to rest and heal.
 Tailored to meet the urgent needs of each community, these programs can now be found in more than 60 countries and regions across the globe.